INTERNATIONAL TRAVEL: There are a number requirements you will need to undertake prior to your departure from and return to Australia.

 Ensure that you have a Visa for the countries you are visiting if required.

-You will be required to take a Travel Covid-19 PCR test either 3 days, 72 hours 48 hours prior to your departure from Australia depending on the rules of the country you are travelling to.
+You may be required to take a Travel Covid-19 PCR test either 3 days, 72 hours 48 hours prior to your departure from Australia depending on the rules of the country you are travelling to.
 It must be a Travel Covid-19 test that gives you additional information and paperwork that you need to show to board the aircraft and enter the country you are visiting.
-(See below for details on the Douglass Hanly Moir testing on the Central Coast (24 hour turnaround) or Histopath at Sydney International Airport (1 hour turnaround).
+(See below for details on the Australian Clinical Labs testing on the Central Coast (24 hour turnaround) or Histopath at Sydney International Airport (1to 2 hour turnaround).
 Some countries will not accept the “paperwork” on you phone and insist that the results are printed.
 (Note: Some countries require additional testing in addition to the PCR test.)

-Some countries ask for additional forms to be completed prior to boarding the flight from Australia, one form being your contact details in the country your are visiting and another form is a signed declaration that your are double vaccinated and have had a negative covid-19 test result.
+Some countries ask for additional forms to be completed prior to boarding the flight from Australia, include being your contact details in the country your are visiting and mabsigned declaration that your are double vaccinated and have had a negative covid-19 test result.

 After entry to some countries you will be required to take a covid-19 test within a certain time frame of arrival, some countries insist that you make a booking for that test prior to your departure from Australia.
 Some countries ask for tests on multiple days after your arrival.

-You are required to have a Covid-19 test within 72 hours of your departure flight time back to Australia.
-It must be a travel covid-19 test that provide the necessary paperwork.
+You are required to have either a Covid PCR test within 72 hours of your departure flight time back to Australia. or a medically supervised RAT within 24 hours of your departure flight time.
+It must be a travel covid-19 test that provides the necessary paperwork.

-You are required to complete the new Australian Travel Declaration on line between 7 days and 72 hours prior to the departure of your flight to Australia.
+You are required to complete the Australian Digital Passenger Declaration (DPD) on line between within 72 hours prior to the departure of your flight to Australia.

 AUSTRALIAN COVID-19 VACCINATION TRAVEL CERTIFICATE